zeroc-ice/icee/BuildInstructions.md

 ### Third-Party Libraries

 Ice-E depends on the bzip2 and openssl libraries.
+For your convenience we provide an script that download and setup the require libraries from Debian 7.8 (Wheezy) repositories:

+    wget -qO- https://github.com/zeroc-ice/icee/raw/v3.6.0/config/install_wheezy_thirdparty.sh | sudo bash

-For your convenience we provide an archive with all of the third-party dependencies required for cross-compiling Ice-E for Debian Wheezy armhf.
-For other build configurations, use the bzip2 and SSL development packages provided by the OS.
+For other build configurations, use the bzip2 and openssl development packages provided by the OS.

 ## Building Ice-E